jerzyadamowski/ets2-mod-newenginelevel/mode/LoneWolf/readme.md

 [red]- Quick jobs ~= 6 Euro / km revenue
 [red]- >1000% fines
-[red]- New levels assign for the unlocked engine from 10 to 40
+[red]- New levels assign for the unlocked engine from 10 to 40 [red]- penalties for damaged delivery

 [green]+ Parking bonuses xp x4
-[green]+ +2% per level
+[green]+ +6% per level
+[green]+ Extra exp bonuses for delivery

 [orange]!
 Starts with the 1 MILLION Euro Loan with the 150% interest rate [orange]!
 Hard to hire (2.4M hire cost)
 [orange]!
-Hard to rent/buy garage (640K/480K cost)
+Hard to rent/buy garage (640K/300K cost)

 [normal]If you know how to prevent buying garages or prevent hiring drivers let me know.
-Maybe i can tune it little bit up to raise difficulty level.
+Maybe i can tune it little bit up to raise difficult level.